EnguerranVidal/Cellular-Automatons/README.md

 - We will try and add more boundary conditions for the game of life algorithm, at least implement toroidal boundary conditions.

+- We will hopefully add a system where an image file could be converted as a txt file and added in the pattern catalogue.